 Suzann Cromer: A lot of that is from our local ATF.
-If we hear of an agency that has maybe a large backlog of firearms that they’ve confiscated and then all of a sudden they want to participate in the ABA program, I will get them in touch with a local ATF agent so they can figure out how to best test fire these firearms.
+If we hear of an agency that has maybe a large backlog of firearms that they’ve confiscated, then all of a sudden they want to participate in the EBA program; I will get them in touch with a local ATF agent.
+So ATF can help them figure out how to best test fire these firearms.
 Again, we tell them the newest guns confiscated first, but typically that’s where we use our resources of our local ATF agents.
 We get them to assist with the test-firing if that agency wants to test fire their own.

 Audience Question: Knoxville Tennessee is the largest law enforcement agency in East Tennessee.
 Brian is growing his NIBIN program and doing NIBIN work for multiple surrounding agencies.
 Do any of you have suggestions for a length of time to retain NIBIN test-fired cartridge cases for their agencies, for their agency as well as those that I’m serving?

 Suzann Cromer: I can take this.
-After we testify after we enter those test-fires we give them back to the agency, but we do put a lovely little bright green sticker on it that asked that they keep their evidence or test specimens for two years.
-Now, we do insist that you know, or if they sell it or if they returned the gun to an owner, perhaps it was stolen, that they call and let us know so we can change the status in NIBIN to test-fire return.
+After we test fire, we enter those test-fires, then we give them back to the agency.
+We do put a lovely little bright green sticker on it (test fires and evidence packaging) that asks that they keep their evidence or test specimens for two years.
+Now, we do insist if they sell it or if they returned the gun to an owner, perhaps it was stolen, that they call and let us know so we can change the status in NIBIN to test-fire return.
 We explain it to them because most of them don’t understand that once the gun is confiscated and entered into NIBIN, it’s not correlated against later dates or later incidents.
-So if they call and let us know and that’s what that sticker is there for.
-It’s a big reminder to say hey if we’re going to get rid of this, why don’t we, you know, give SLED a call and just tell them that we’re selling it or we’re returning it to the owner so it can be correlated against new crimes.
-Our standard rules some on our sticker says to keep for two years, but we typically haven’t seen leads that long.
+So, if they call and let us know and that’s what that sticker is there for a reminder.
+It’s a big reminder to say if we’re going to get rid of this, why don’t we, you know, give SLED a call and just tell them that we’re selling it or we’re returning it to the owner so it can be correlated against new crimes.
+Our standard rules some on our sticker says to keep for two years, but we typically haven’t seen leads that old.